baltimoreheritage/tours/_posts/2015-11-07-mount-vernon-slavery-emancipation.md

 - In 1863, the house was briefly home to the Allston Club - a group of Baltimore artists, who met one evening a week at the studio of Frank B. Mayer, organized a regular club in the winter of 1858 at Dr. John Buckler's residence, 40 St. Paul Street.
 - In February 1863, the Allston Association moved to the Oliver Mansion:

-> ”Owing to the pronounced Southern sentiments of its members, the club-house was closed by order of General Schenck, commandant of the MIddle Department on the 30th of June, 1863, the first day of the battle of Gettysburg, when the result of the battle was uncertain, and the Confederate army was hourly expected in Baltimore.
+> ”Owing to the pronounced Southern sentiments of its members, the club-house was closed by order of General Schenck, commandant of the Middle Department on the 30th of June, 1863, the first day of the battle of Gettysburg, when the result of the battle was uncertain, and the Confederate army was hourly expected in Baltimore.
 The club-house remained closed during the continuance of the war.
 General Schenck advised his successor not to allow it to be re-opened, as it had been 'a nest of secessionists'"[14]

 # North Square